lleger/elixir-school/lessons/basics/functions.md

 We briefly covered guards in the [Control Structures](/control-structures.md) lesson, now we'll see how we can apply them to named functions.
 Once Elixir has matched a function any existing guards will be tested.

-In the follow example we have two functions with the same signature, we rely on guards to determine which to use based on the argument's type:
+In the follow example we have two functions with the same signature and rely on guards to determine which to use based on the argument's type:

 ```elixir
 defmodule Greeter do